New York Equitable Distribution Lawyer

 • Personal property (such as jewelry, artwork, or vehicles) that you obtained or bought prior to getting married.

-• Property obtained through inheritance or gift (from somebody besides your spouse) during the duration of your marriage.
+• Property obtained through inheritance or gift (from someone besides your spouse) during the marriage.

 • Real property acquired or owned before getting married.